Loading data...

 TPS

-Transactions per second a network can process.
+Transactions per second processed or finalized by a system.

 Trading